 A player awarded with a red card must leave the field of play and its surrounding area immediately (staying at the team bench is not permitted) and receive automatic suspension and penalty points as per Third Schedule.

-Affiliated Clubs are responsible to ensure their player having received a red card observe the immediate suspension and does not take part in any match during the period of the two (2) match suspension.
+Affiliated Clubs are responsible to ensure their player, having received a red card, observes the immediate suspension and does not take part in any match during the period of the duration of the suspension as per the Third Schedule.

 All red card offences will automatically be investigated by the HockeyHKWS for misconduct and, where necessary, the case may be referred to the HockeyHK Disciplinary Committee for further review.
 Suspensions received in the latter weeks of the season will carry forward if there are insufficient matches left to serve the suspension.